Skip to main content

 1.1 Maintaining confidentiality

-The Local Authority has a common law and legal duty to safeguard the confidentiality of all personal information.
-As an employee of the Local Authority, you are bound contractually to respect the confidentiality of any information that you may come into contact with.
+As an employee of the Local Authority, you are contractually bound to respect the confidentiality of any information that you may come into contact with.

 All information sharing that takes place must be in line with data protection legislation (namely the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and local policy.

-The Caldicott Principles must also be regarded.
+The Caldicott Principles must also be considered.
 The Caldicott Principles are a set of principles that apply to the use of confidential information within health and social care organisations and when such information is shared with other organisations and between individuals, both for individual care and for other purposes.
 For further information, see: The Caldicott Principles.

 Need to know